joewilko17/3rd-Year-Project/README.md

 # CulinaryCraftsman

-**CulinaryCraftsman** is a recipe recommendation web application developed as part of a software engineering project.
+**CulinaryCraftsman** is a recipe recommendation web application developed as part of my software engineering dissertation project.
 The platform leverages user-selected ingredients to provide personalized, health-focused recipe recommendations, aiming to promote better eating habits through an intuitive, user-friendly interface.

 **Coming Soon:** see my Portfolio Website ([joewilko17.github.io](https://joewilko17.github.io/)) for more content about how I have made this project, why I have made it and how I want to expand the project in the future.